Lero MSc (by Research) and PhD positions 2017

 - An honours degree in Computer Science (or a closely related field).

 - Excellent written, communication and presentation skills.

-The Performance Engineering Laboratory (PEL) combines engineering research in the areas of computer, multimedia, and data networks – in short, anything where performance issues arise and where the application of performance analysis can support the understanding or the design of the system.
+The Performance Engineering Laboratory (PEL) combines engineering research in the areas of software, security and privacy, as well as data networks – in short, anything where performance issues might arise and where the application of performance analysis can support the identification and resolution of those issues.
 PEL brings together researchers from different professional and cultural backgrounds.
-People in PEL come from a number of different countries: Ireland, Germany, Romania, France, China and more.
+People in PEL come from a number of different countries: Ireland, France, Italy, Algeria, Brazil, Mexico, China and more.
 Expert knowledge varies from post-graduate to experienced senior researchers and academic staff.

 Conditions and Benefits

-These 2-year MSc positions are fully funded by Lero, the Irish Software Engineering Research Centre through Science Foundation Ireland.
-The successful candidates will receive a tax-free salary stipend and full coverage of their UCD Research Master’s fees.
-UCD student status gives access to UCD facilities and services (such as, clubs, concerts, sports centre, campus pubs, etc.).
+These 2-year MSc and 4-year PhD positions are fully funded by Lero, the Irish Software Research Centre (http://www.lero.ie/) through Science Foundation Ireland.
+The successful candidates will receive a tax-free salary stipend and full coverage of their UCD’s fees.
+UCD student status gives access to UCD facilities and services (such as clubs, concerts, sports centre, campus pubs, etc.).
 UCD is the leading Irish University and gives access to many other on-campus facilities.

 How to Apply